whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/07-vector-images-and-raw-images/07-02-visual-studio-code-exercise.md

    - Type "Hello Fuzzy Banana!" in the file
    - Save the File
 9. Got to Terminal - New Terminal
    - In the Terminal type each of the following (Replace with your information.)
-Each should be typed individualy.
+Each should be typed individually.
 Press Enter or Return after each line.
    - `git config --global user.name "Your Name"`
    - `git config --global user.email "your.email@example.com"`
 10. Click the source control icon.